History of the United States Coast Guard: '90 Operation Desert Shield

 On 17 August 1990, at the request of the Joint Chiefs of Staff; the Secretary of Transportation and the Commandant of the Coast Guard committed Coast Guard Law Enforcement Detachments (LEDET) to Operation Desert Shield.
 A total of 10 four-person teams served in-theater to support the enforcement of UN sanctions by the Maritime Interdiction Forces.
-Approximately 60 percent of the 600 boardings carried out by U.S. forces were either led by or supported with the LEDETs.
+About 60 percent of the 600 boardings carried out by U.S. forces were either led by or supported with the LEDETs.
 Additionally, a 7-man liaison staff was designated by the Commandant as Operational Commander for the Coast Guard forces deployed in theater.
 The first boarding of an Iraqi vessel in the theater of operations conducted by a LEDET occurred on 30 August 1990.
 President George H. W. Bush, on 22 August 1990, authorized the call up of members of the selected reserve to active duty in support of Operation Desert Shield.
 Three Port Security Units (PSU), consisting of 550 Coast Guard reservists are ordered to the Persian Gulf in support of Operation Desert Shield.
 This was the first involuntary overseas mobilization of Coast Guard Reserve PSUs in the Coast Guard Reserve's 50-year history.
 A total of 950 Coast Guard reservists were called to active duty.